mspandit/mspandit.github.io/_posts/2018-05-31-introduction-machine-learning.markdown

 ---
 layout: post
 title: "Introduction to Machine Learning"
-excerpt: "An introduction to a series of posts on machine learning."
+summary: "An introduction to a series of posts on machine learning."
 date:   2018-05-31 20:14:00
 ---
 <svg style="width: 555px; height: 150px; cursor: pointer;">